U.S. Capitol complex takes steps toward phased reopening after coronavirus shutdown

 The first phase would begin March 28.
 It would allow for the resumption of staff-led tours, with a limit of 15 people per tour.
 Visitors on official business also would be allowed, with a 15-person limit.
 And Capitol tours for K-12 students would resume, with a total of eight tours per day on weekdays and groups limited to a maximum of 50 students.

 The second phase would begin May 30 and would involve a limited reopening of the Capitol Visitor Center.
-During peak season before the pandemic, the visitor center would have as many as 20,000 visitors a day.
+During peak season before the pandemic, the center would have as many as 20,000 visitors a day.

 The third phase is tentatively expected to begin on Labor Day, Sept.
 5. It would involve the reopening of the entire Capitol complex for business as usual.